theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Mr Sen extrapolated that to 10 years and arrived at the number of 32,000.
 Seems fair?

-No, here is why: First of all, I could not find a document or a video or a news article that says Oommen Chandy said 2800 -- 3200 girls were converting to Islam in a year.
-What I did find was him saying that in the period of 2009--2012, 2667 women---of whom 2195 were Hindus---converted to Islam.{{< sidenote radhakrishnan2500WomenConverted2012 >}}Over 2500 women converted to Islam in Kerala since 2006, says Oommen Chandy ([India Today](https://www.indiatoday.in/india/south/story/love-jihad-oommen-chandy-islam-kerala-muslim-marriage-115150-2012-09-03)){{< /sidenote >}} That means about 889 women in Kerala converted to Islam in a year on average.
+No, here is why: First of all, I could not find a document, a video or a news article that says Oommen Chandy said 2800 -- 3200 girls were converting to Islam in a year.
+What I did find was him saying that in the period of 2009--2012, 2667 women---of whom 2195 were Hindus---converted to Islam.{{< sidenote radhakrishnan2500WomenConverted2012 >}}Over 2500 women converted to Islam in Kerala since 2006, says Oommen Chandy ([India Today](https://www.indiatoday.in/india/south/story/love-jihad-oommen-chandy-islam-kerala-muslim-marriage-115150-2012-09-03)){{< /sidenote >}} That means about 889 women in Kerala converted to Islam in a year on average, in that period.

 But again, this says, "converted to Islam".
 I found no reference to that all these young women joined the ISIS after converting.
 We could extend this to the 32,000 as well---no matter how baseless the number is.